Newsroom

 The AFI Ship Program 2026

-The AFI Shipping Program story presents a reflective, historically grounded account of the AFI Ship Program
+The AFI Shipping Program story presents a reflective, historically grounded account of the AFI Ship Program from the late 1960s through the mid1980s, situating it within the Norwegian Industrial Democracy Program and sociotechnical action research tradition.

-development and action research initiatives, even as it acknowledges methodological limits in assessing causal
+The AFI Ship Program contributed enduring ideas, networks, and learning practices to later regional development and action research initiatives, even as it acknowledges methodological limits in assessing causal impact and the constraints of the broader institutional context.

-historical reviews of the Norwegian Democracy Program – a commitment to transform both working life
+It exemplifies an often-overlooked feature in historical reviews of the Norwegian Democracy Program – a commitment to transform both working life democracy and foundational institutions such as education and public life in a more participative direction.

 JFB Vinmonopolet Story 2026